Paratii-Video/paratii-contracts/docs/details.md

 ## UserRegistry

-A registry with information about users
+A registry with information about users.

 ## VideoRegistry

 [VideoRegistry.sol](../contracts/paratii/VideoRegistry.sol): contains information about videos: their IPFS hash, its owner, and the price.
 The idea is that this contract only contains essential information:  is that additional data (duration, license, descriptions, etc etc) can be stored in IPFS.
-(This will not be implemented in the MVP))

 ## VideoStore